Goshiq/TheGame/README.md

 # TheGame
 It is a simple console game

-The goal of the game is leave the world you being at
+The goal of the game is leave the world you being at (there is only one way and it is the one we will face one time)

+You can combine items.
+Just try it

-* Use WASD or arrow keys to move
+* Use WASD to move
 * All avilable actions are displaying on the screen